 - Deep segmentation allows you to send very specific emails to different groups of customers

-- Split testing workflows allows you to continually optimize your sales and marketing process so you can ensure you are always ahead of the game
+- Split testing workflow allows you to continually optimize your sales and marketing process so you can ensure you are always ahead of the game

 - Personalize all interactions with each of your customers to make them feel valued

-- Create workflows based on the actions and behavior of your customers
+- Create automation workflows based on the actions and behavior of your customers

 What are the downsides to using a Drip?

-It can take a while to get used to working with Drip, particularly when it comes to understanding the rules, custom fields, and workflows, but after you have learned it becomes easy to use.
+It can take a while to get used to working with Drip, particularly when it comes to understanding the rules, custom fields, and workflow builder, but after you have learned it becomes easy to use.

 Pricing: ActiveCampaign vs Drip Compared